Time Blocking Google Calendar: Step-by-Step 2026 Guide

 This method is better for ensuring all your tasks will hit their deadlines, although it takes more effort to maintain.

-Using this method, you’ll create an event for each individual task on your calendar.
-Start by adding repeating events for as many things as you can think of that repeat.
+To quickly set up the bulk of your calendar, put your repeating tasks in first.
+Repeating tasks in Google Calendar don’t support duration yet, so you’ll need to select “Event” instead of “Task” for these.
+Add repeating events for as many things as you can think of that repeat.
 For example: daily meetings, workouts, personal routines, or other habits.
 This will help you quickly set up the bulk of your calendar.

 Afterward, fill in one-off tasks around these repeating blocks.
 Optionally, use color-coding to visually differentiate between types of tasks.
 This makes your calendar more organized and easy to read at a glance.